wp-plugins/avatar-manager/readme.txt

 === Plugin Name ===
 Contributors: cdog
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SMKJZHX7G3VQS
-Tags: avatars, profile, users, gravatar
+Tags: avatars, gravatar, profile, users
 Requires at least: 3.5
 Tested up to: 3.5.1
-Stable tag: 1.0.0
+Stable tag: 1.2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Avatar Manager for WordPress is a sweet and simple plugin for storing avatars locally and more.
 Easily.

 == Description ==

 Avatar Manager for WordPress is a sweet and simple plugin for storing avatars locally and more.
 Easily.

+Enhance your WordPress website by letting your users choose between using Gravatar or a self-hosted avatar image right from their profile screen.
+Improved workflow, on-demand image generation and custom user permissions under a native interface.
+Say hello to the Avatar Manager plugin.

 = Get Involved =